mjk22/SlashDash/guidebugger/guidebugger.md

 code

 # a window will pop open after a few moments.
-# open the repo's 'divi' folder in VSCode app
+# open the repo's 'slashdash' folder in VSCode app
 # after opening vscode you will have a .vscode folder in that folder you opened

 # There are 2 config files for vscode in the home (~) folder: c_cpp_properties.json & launch.json